How many students at Earlham receive financial assistance?

 In a typical academic year, 85-90% of Earlham's student body receives some form of financial aid.

-Achievement scholarships are awarded based on ability or academic performance.
-Earlham's Presidential Honors Scholarship is one example of this type of award.
+Merit scholarships are awarded based on ability or academic performance.
+Earlham's Presidential Scholarship is one example of this type of award.
 Recipients are selected by the Admissions staff, based on your credentials reported in the admissions application file.
 Need-based aid is financial assistance based on a family's financial situation.
 Recipients are awarded funds through the Financial Aid Office, based on the information from the Free Application for Federal Student Aid (FAFSA).

 How is "financial need" determined?

 After you complete the FAFSA, the data is reported to the federal processor.
 Earlham then receives this information via a Student Aid Report or SAR.
 This SAR includes the "expected family contribution" or EFC.
 The difference between the EFC and the cost to attend Earlham is considered a family's financial need.
 For example, if Earlham's costs were $40,000, and a family's EFC was $6,000, that family's financial need is the difference, or $34,000.
 Earlham works to meet that need through a combination of federal, state and institutional resources.
 This may include grants and scholarships, work and student and parent loans.

 Will my package change after the first year?

 You must apply for need-based aid each year.
 Assuming that your financial situation stays relatively the same and you maintain satisfactory academic progress towards your degree, your aid eligibility should stay approximately the same.
 Four basic areas directly affect a student's aid eligibility: number in the family, number in college, income and assets.
 Significant changes in any one of these areas could affect your aid from year to year.